Kareem3laa2/Python-RTG/Session_14/Statistical_Tests.md

 ## Regression Analysis:

-- $ Linear Regression $: Used to model the relationship between a dependent variable and one or more independent variables.
+- $Linear Regression$: Used to model the relationship between a dependent variable and one or more independent variables.

-- $ Logistic Regression $: Used when the dependent variable is binary (e.g., yes/no, success/failure) and you want to model the probability of an event occurring.
+- $Logistic Regression$: Used when the dependent variable is binary (e.g., yes/no, success/failure) and you want to model the probability of an event occurring.

-- $ Multiple Regression $: Used when there are multiple independent variables that may affect a dependent variable.
+- $Multiple Regression$: Used when there are multiple independent variables that may affect a dependent variable.

 ## What is the P-Value ? :